Last Updated on 02/11/2025

 d.
 Use Branded Anchor Text

 Most backlinking campaigns benefit from diverse and detailed anchor text.
-Diverse content indicates that the link is being put organically at a location where it may provide value given the context.
-It is preferable to have a backlink profile with a variety of anchor text rather than one that is dominated by links with your brand name as the content.
+Diverse content suggests that the link is being placed organically at a location where it can provide value, given the context.
+It is preferable to have a backlink profile with a variety of anchor texts rather than one that is dominated by links with your brand name as the anchor text.

 e.
 Check That All Site-wide Connecting Domains Are Appropriate